gobuffalo/pop/README.md

 ## A Tasty Treat For All Your Database Needs

 So what does Pop do exactly?
-Well, it wraps the absolutely amazing [https://github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx) library.
+Well, it wraps the absolutely amazing [https://github.com/jmoiron/sqlx](https://github.com/jmoiron/sqlx) and [https://github.com/mattes/migrate](https://github.com/mattes/migrate) libraries.
 It cleans up some of the common patterns and workflows usually associated with dealing with databases in Go.

 Pop makes it easy to do CRUD operations, run migrations, and build/execute queries.
 Is Pop an ORM?
 I'll leave that up to you, the reader, to decide.